oliv3r/MHI-AC-Trace/SPI.md

     CBH = checksum[15:8]
     CBL = checksum[7:0]

 The extended frame continues after last databyte at position 17, skips the two previous checksum bytes and only the low byte is stored in CBL2 at position 32.

-In other words, bytes 0 - 17, 20 - 31.
+    CBL2 = checksum[7:0] = sum(SB0:SB2) + sum(DB0:DB14) + sum(DB15:DB26)

 ## Settings